JonathanEduardo/Chavelardojon.github.io/index.md

 ## Chavelardo
+#Historia

-puede [Descarga](https://github.com/JonathanEduardo/Proyecto-de-chavelardo/archive/master.zip) to maintain and preview the content for your website in Markdown files.
+Se puede dercargar en  [Descarga](https://github.com/JonathanEduardo/Proyecto-de-chavelardo/archive/master.zip) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.